5 mistakes to avoid with Product Tours

 Even after putting it in a great place, you should ensure your CTAs clearly indicate the experience a visitor is about to have.

-The best CTAs for a product tour are:
+The best CTAs for an interactive demo are:

 Misleading CTAs to avoid: